ovh/docs/pages/platform/public-cloud/apps_first_steps/guide.en-gb.md

 1. Get your application access URL by [following these steps](./#application-login-details).
 2. Click on the URL that is returned by the API.
-3. Login using the username and password returned by the API.
+3. Log in using the username and password returned by the API.

 No further steps are necessary to complete the first configuration of this application.